 SGT.
 Bryan Flanery (ret.)

 Bryan Flanery is an American hero and national speaker.
-After an IED attack, Bryan He suffered injuries that lead to eight major surgeries by the age of 28.
+After being injured in Afghanistan, Bryan suffers numerous injuries that lead to eight major surgeries by the age of 28.
 Bryan currently serves as the regional director for the suicide prevention network.

 All funds raised will benefit REBOOT Recovery.
 With over 20,000 graduates spanning 40 states and seven countries since 2011, REBOOT’s trauma healing courses are bringing hope and restoration to military and first responder families nationwide.